-- Any deduction under section 179E of the Internal Revenue Code for qualified advanced mine safety equipment property placed in service after December 20, 2006, and before January 1, 2017. - Any deduction for removal of barriers to the disabled and the elderly. - Any disabled access credit, enhanced oil recovery credit, and credit for employer-provided childcare facilities and services. - Any special depreciation allowance. - Basis adjustment for investment credit property under section 50(c) of the Internal Revenue Code.
+- Any deduction for section 179 property. - Any deduction under section 179B of the Internal Revenue Code for capital costs to comply with Environmental Protection Agency sulfur regulations. - Any deduction for removal of barriers to the disabled and the elderly. - Any disabled access credit, enhanced oil recovery credit, and credit for employer-provided childcare facilities and services. - Any special depreciation allowance. - Basis adjustment for investment credit property under section 50(c) of the Internal Revenue Code.